tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 maximum_name_length
 : The longest name of a backend server, if known.
 If not known, this value can be set to zero.
-It is used to compute padding ({{padding}}) and does not constrain the lengths of server names.
+It is used to compute padding ({{padding}}) and does not constrain server name lengths.
 Names may exceed this length if, e.g., the server uses wildcard names or added new names to the anonymity set.

 public_name